the-chosen-wan/Curieo/README.md

 ### Running docker image

-The docker daemon should be up and running
+The docker daemon should be up and running, the docker image has been pushed to public dockerhub registry

 ```bash